altLab/LabBlueprints/README.md

 # LabBlueprints

-management of Lab Drawings for help on setup the workspace
+A set of CAD drawings to help planning and reorganizing the lab workspace